I-25 HOV Express Lanes

 Express Lanes: Two reversible lanes between US 36 and 20th Street in downtown Denver

-Use of Lane: HOV (free with a transponder), Buses, Single Occupant Vehicles (paying toll with an ExpressToll account and pass/transponder), Trucks (paying surcharge), Motorcyclists (free with a transponder)
+- Use of Lane: HOV (free with a transponder), buses, single-occupant vehicles (paying toll with an ExpressToll account and pass/transponder), trucks (paying surcharge), motorcyclists (free)

 - Vehicles without an ExpressToll account and pass, and those that do not meet the HOV requirements, can choose to pay through a License Plate Toll but at a higher rate than ExpressToll account holders.